 The 2005 Federal transportation legislation Safe, Accountable, Flexible, Efficient, Transportation Equity Act (SAFETEA-LU) both established safety as federal priority and required safety as a separate planning factor.
-This priority has been maintained through both subsequent transportation bills including Moving Ahead for Progress in the 21st Century (MAP 21) and most recently the 2015 Fixing America's Surface Transportation Act (FAST ACT).
+This priority has been maintained through both subsequent transportation bills including MAP-21 and most recently the 2015 FAST Act.
 As an MPO, CLMPO recognizes the importance of meeting the federal requirements of performance-based planning and the role of safety within that model.
 Furthermore, this region has experienced increasing fatal and severe injuries over the past few years and the MPO and its partner jurisdictions have refocused efforts on transportation safety.
 There is a strong desire throughout the region to go beyond fulfillment of federal requirements.
 The number of traffic deaths in Oregon rose 27% between 2014 and 2015, the largest increase in 50 years.
 While vehicle and technology improvements over the last few decades have helped to improve road safety, the numbers from 2015 mark an increase in crashes locally, throughout Oregon, and across the country.
 These fatalities and severe crashes deeply impact families and broader communities, and the CLMPO Safety and Security Plan's framework is focused on reducing the number of severe-injury and fatal traffic collisions in the region.